webpack/webpack.js.org/src/content/guides/code-splitting.md

 webpack 5.4.0 compiled successfully in 249 ms
 ```

-As you can see there's anther `runtime.bundle.js` file generated besides `shared.bundle.js`, `index.bundle.js` and `another.bundle.js`.
+As you can see there's another `runtime.bundle.js` file generated besides `shared.bundle.js`, `index.bundle.js` and `another.bundle.js`.

 Although using multiple entry points per page is allowed in webpack, it should be avoided when possible in favor of an entry point with multiple imports: `entry: { page: ['./analytics', './app'] }`.
 This results in a better optimization and consistent execution order when using `async` script tags.